hughrun/feedfinder/README.md

 ## Caveats

 Well-formed web pages will list their RSS/Atom feed in a `<link>`element in the head, however sometimes there is a feed for a page but it is not referred to in a head `<link>` element.
 In this case, _feedfinder_ looks in the body of the page for anchor links (i.e. `<a>` elements) that look like they might point to feeds.
-If there is more than one link to a likely feed, _the first one listed will be used_.
-This is likely to be what you want, but there is only so much that can be done with poorly-structured pages so ...it might not.
+If there is more than one link to a likely feed, **the first one listed will be used**.
+This is likely to be what you want, but there is only so much that can be done with poorly-structured pages so ...it might not be.

-YouTube users, channels and playlists should all work as long as YouTube does not change the way it constructs RSS feeds - they are not listed on pages, but as the form is known, we can construct them from the ID.
+YouTube user, channel and playlist pages should all work as long as YouTube does not change the way it constructs RSS feeds - they are not listed on pages, but as the form is known, we can construct them from the ID.